tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 TODO insert functors and how we're not materializing lists anywhere

+TODO come back to builtins and C calls

 <!--
 We can tweak it slightly to use the symbolic names and it looks maybe slightly easier to read: